intel/llvm/sycl/doc/DeviceGlobal.md

 In both cases the `name` parameter is the same as the `sycl-unique-id` string that is associated with the device global variable.

-On the Level Zero backend, these PI interfaces are implemented by first calling [`zeModuleGetGlobalPointer()`][7] to get a device pointer for the variable and then calling [`zeCommandListAppendMemoryCopy()`][8] to copy to or from that pointer.
+The Level Zero backend has existing APIs that can implement these PI interfaces.
+DPC++ first calls [`zeModuleGetGlobalPointer()`][7] to get a device pointer for the variable and then calls [`zeCommandListAppendMemoryCopy()`][8] to copy to or from that pointer.
+However, the documentation (and implementation) of `zeModuleGetGlobalPointer()` needs to be extended slightly.
+The description currently says:

+> * The application may query global pointer from any module that either
+>   exports or imports it.
+>
+> * The application must dynamically link a module that imports a global before
+>   the global pointer can be queried from it.

+This must be changed to say something along these lines:

+> * The interpretation of `pGlobalName` depends on how the module was created.
+>   If the module was created from SPIR-V that declares the
+>   **GlobalVariableDecorationsINTEL** capability, the implementation looks
+>   first for an **OpVariable** that is decorated with **HostAccessINTEL**
+>   where the *Name* operand is the same as `pGlobalName`.
+If no such variable
+>   is found, the implementation then looks for an **OpVariable** that is
+>   decorated with **LinkageAttributes** where the *Name* operand is the same
+>   as `pGlobalName`.
+(The implementation considers both exported and imported
+>   variables as candidates.)
+>
+>   If the module was created from native code that came from a previous call
+>   to `zeModuleGetNativeBinary` and that other module was created from SPIR-V,
+>   then the interpretation of `pGlobalName` is the same as the SPIR-V case.
+>
+> * If `pGlobalName` identifies an imported SPIR-V variable, the module must be
+>   dynamically linked before the variable's pointer may be queried.

 [7]: <https://spec.oneapi.io/level-zero/latest/core/api.html#zemodulegetglobalpointer>
 [8]: <https://spec.oneapi.io/level-zero/latest/core/api.html#zecommandlistappendmemorycopy>

-On the OpenCL backend, these PI interfaces are implemented by first calling `clGetDeviceGlobalVariablePointerINTEL()` to get a device pointer for the variable.
-This function is provided by the [`cl_intel_global_variable_pointers`][9] extension which is not yet productized.
-Once we get a pointer, the PI layer calls `clEnqueueMemcpyINTEL()` to copy to or from that pointer.
+The OpenCL backend has a proposed extension [`cl_intel_global_variable_pointers`][9] that can implement these PI interfaces.
+DPC++ first calls `clGetDeviceGlobalVariablePointerINTEL()` to get a device pointer for the variable and then calls `clEnqueueMemcpyINTEL()` to copy to or from that pointer.
+This DPC++ design depends upon implementation of that OpenCL extension.

 [9]: <extensions/DeviceGlobal/cl_intel_global_variable_pointers.asciidoc>

-On the CUDA backend, these PI interfaces are implemented on top of `cudaMemcpyToSymbol()` and `cudaMemcpyFromSymbol()`.
+The CUDA backend has existing APIs `cudaMemcpyToSymbol()` and `cudaMemcpyFromSymbol()` which can be used to implement these PI interfaces.